digitalstudium/youtube-thumbnail-generator/README.md

 # YouTube Thumbnail Generator
+## Description
-This python script can create YouTube video thumbnails with a text on them.
+This python script can create YouTube video thumbnails with a text covering them.
 Image for thumbnail will be downloaded from https://source.unsplash.com/

 This script works on Ubuntu operating system out of the box.